 Our team of experienced attorneys based locally in Vienna, Virginia (Tysons Corner) and in Washington, DC includes civil litigation and white-collar attorneys with more than 40 individual years of experience and hundreds of collective years in the EDVA, and thus know the members of the bench quite well.
 Likewise, one of our partners is a former Federal prosecutor in the Alexandria Federal Court (Alexandria Division of the EDVA) and spent many years in the courtroom with the judges.
 Note as of September 26, 2017 there is ongoing construction at the Alexandria Federal Courthouse and this makes parking difficult.
 See this Notice (click here).

-In the Richmond Federal Court system, our lead Richmond partner has spent twenty years of his career in courts, and was recently appointed as a substitute Judge to the state court bench.
+In the Richmond Federal Court system, our lead Richmond partner has spent twenty years of his career in courts.
 We know the courts, what to expect, and how to mange the incredibly shortened timeline in the “Rocket Docket.”